 Mr Oko qualified in 1986 and trained at St Mary’s & Royal National Throat, Nose & Ear Hospital in London.
 He was a lecturer at the University of Glasgow in ENT surgery and was one of the 12 finalists in 1995 for the Surgeon in Training medal - organised by The Royal College of Surgeons Edinburgh- for instrument design and innovation.

 In 2005 he was appointed as a consultant surgeon for ENT for the United Lincolnshire Hospitals Trust (ULHT) and Clinical Lead for the Sleep Apnoea Service.
-He served as Clinical Lead for General Surgery from 2009-20011and Clinical Lead for ENT for ULHT from 2007 to 2011.
+He served as Clinical Lead for General Surgery from 2009 to 2011 and Clinical Lead for ENT for ULHT from 2007 to 2011.

 Mr Oko founded the Sleeping Disorders Centre based at the Pilgrim Hospital in Boston, Lincolnshire in 2006, and has since opened satellite clinics at Johnson Hospital, Spalding, and 150 Harley Street.
 In 2008 Mr Oko’s pioneering sleep service at ULHT won the NHS East Midlands Healthcare Award for service transformation.
 In 2011 he won the Middle East Hospital magazine health and innovation award for raising awareness of Sleep Apnoea in the region.